 An actor and co-founder of the Dallas Children's Theater, Vincent visited Havana twice in 2000 and provided impressions of modern-day Cuba under the control of Fidel Castro.
 Recorded September 27, 2000.

 A Fort Worth Star-Telegram reporter in 1963, Vinson helped cover the activities at Dallas police headquarters on November 22, 1963, and later observed Oswald's funeral.
 His late father, Doyle D. Vinson, was news editor for WBAP-TV in Fort Worth and also covered the events of that weekend.
 Ironically, in 1947, Vinson attended second grade with Lee Harvey Oswald at Lily B. Clayton Elementary in Fort Worth.
 Recorded March 4, 2005.

 A White House correspondent for the New York Post in the early 1960s, Viorst attended press conferences and had contact with President Kennedy.
 Later he interviewed Marguerite Oswald and Warren Commission chief counsel Lee Rankin.
 Recorded March 5, 2003.

 An attorney with the U.S. Justice Department from 1963 to 1966, Vogelson worked closely with Attorney General Robert Kennedy.
 During the summer of 1964, he was assigned to review evidence for the Warren Commission investigation.
-Recorded April 3, 2013.
+Recorded April 3 and October 11, 2013.